-The TCJA has created a new provision that allows for the deferral of tax on stock-based compensation in certain circumstances.
+The TCJA break allows for the deferral of tax on stock-based compensation in certain circumstances.
 Generally, it gives taxpayers the opportunity to match the taxation of restricted stock and stock options with the timing of the sale of the stock.
 It's intended for situations in which there is no ready market for the sale of the stock.